-- Growing organically in the U.S. housing market; - Expanding our business in commercial construction; - Acquiring strategically aligned businesses; - Driving operational efficiencies in the business.
+- Growing our share of the U.S. housing market; - Expanding our business in commercial and industrial construction; - Acquiring strategically aligned businesses; - Driving operational efficiencies throughout the business.

-Our operating results depend heavily on residential new construction activity and, to a lesser extent, on commercial construction and residential repair/remodel activity, all of which are cyclical.
+Our operating results depend heavily on residential new construction activity and, to a lesser extent, on commercial construction and industrial construction, all of which are cyclical.
 We are also dependent on third-party suppliers and manufacturers providing us with an adequate supply of high-quality products.